CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 For the sake of simplicity we will be using the `YYYY-MM-DD` date format.

-Further reading on sqlite3 types  [here](https://www.sqlite.org/datatype3.html).
+Further reading on Postgres types  [here](https://www.postgresql.org/docs/current/datatype.html).

 #### EXERCISE 1D : Data types and directives